yanchao-du/checkup/openspec/changes/add-favorite-exam-types/tasks.md

 - [ ] Add toast notification for successful favorite add/remove
 - [ ] Limit favorites to maximum of 3 (show tooltip if limit reached)
 - [ ] Add hover tooltips for star icons ("Add to favorites" / "Remove from favorites")
+- [ ] Add dashboard quick action buttons section
+- [ ] Create quick action button component for favorite exam types
+- [ ] Dashboard buttons should navigate directly to new submission with exam type pre-selected
+- [ ] Add proper spacing and styling for dashboard quick actions
+- [ ] Show empty state on dashboard when user has no favorites

 ## Testing Tasks